getlago/lago-docs/docs/09_api-reference/02_customers.md

   Possible reasons are:
   * The `Authorization` header is missing
-  * The `Authorization` header does not contains the API key
+  * The `Authorization` header does not contain the API key
   * The Api key is invalid or expired